ml5js/Intro-ML-Arts-IMA-F19/09_runwayML/README.md

 #### Reading / Viewing

 #### Instructions
-1. Research and install a model not demonstrated in class available in Runway.
+1. Research and install a model not demonstrated in class available in RunwayML.
-2. Create a p5.js sketch that receives data from Runway (using any model).
+2. Create a p5.js sketch that receives data from RunwayML (using any model).
-3. Optionally (instead of or in addition to 2), send data to Runway or use another programming environment or software tool besides p5.js.
+3. Optionally (instead of or in addition to 2), send data to RunwayML or use another programming environment or software tool besides p5.js.